LaunchPadLab/token-master/README.md

 Class methods
 * `confirm_by_token!`

-In addition to the 3 you have already seen in action, there is also:
+In addition to the three you have already seen in action, there is also:

-`confirm_status` - returns the current status of the *tokenable*.
+`confirm_status` - returns the current status of the *tokenable action*.
 This is one of:
 * 'no token'
 * 'created'
 * 'sent'
 * 'completed'
 * 'expired'

-`force_confirm!` - forcibly completes the given *tokenable*
+`force_confirm!` - forcibly completes the given *tokenable action*

 See the [Api Docs][docs] for more details.

 ## Advanced
 Sometimes in order to redeem a token, we want to make sure some additional information is present and possibly save that to our model.
-For example, when implementing a password reset flow, we want to update the User with the new password and make sure that its valid.
+For example, when implementing a password reset flow, we want to update the User with the new password and make sure it's valid.

 Assuming we are using `has_secure_password` or something similar all we need to do is:
-1. Configure the *tokenable* to require these fields when redeeming the token
+1. Configure the *tokenable action* to require these fields when redeeming the token

+**../initializers/token_master.rb**
 ```
-# in ../initializers/token_master.rb

 TokenMaster.config do |config|

-  ...
+  config.add_tokenable_options :reset_password,
+    token_lifetime:  1

-  config.add_tokenable_options :reset_password, required_params: [:password, :password_confirmation]
+    required_params: [:password, :password_confirmation]

-  ...
+    token_length:    30
 end
 ```